james-langridge/space-is-cool/README.md

 This is a user interface to view, search, and save photos taken by NASA&apos;s rovers on Mars, which are made public via the [Mars Rovers Photos API](https://api.nasa.gov/#mars-rover-photos), made with Next.js 14 (App Router), React Server Components, Tailwind CSS, and TypeScript.

+> **Warning**
+> The NASA API has changed and sadly this app no longer works properly.
+See open issues: https://github.com/corincerami/mars-photo-api/issues.

 ## Routes
 ┌ ○ /
 ├ ○ /favourites